alex-ball/bathbib/README.md

   - When citing social media posts, there is no standard way of including the author's social media handle.
-As a workaround, you can include it as the `dropping-particle` component, but you must supply the surrounding square brackets as part of the value.
+As a workaround, you can include it as the `dropping-particle` name part, but you must supply the surrounding square brackets as part of the value.
 This works best with personal accounts;
-    with corporate accounts you would have to use `family` instead of `literal` for the real name, and you get a stray comma between the name and handle.
+    with corporate accounts you would have to use the `family` name part instead of `literal`, and you get a stray comma between the name and handle.
+Alternatively, you could include the handle as part of the `literal` name part, but depending on your software you might not be able to work around including it in your citations as well.

   - When citing works in non-English languages, use `original-title` for the English translation of the non-English title.
 This reverses the intended